 "No," began Jonathan.
 "I don't believe what we're seeing is a malfunction pandemic.
 They don't have a virus of any kind."
 He sat back, collecting himself.
 "And they don't come equipped with internal radios like the first generation.
 They communicate on the quantum level.
 A non-local field connects them directly as opposed to radio waves that have to be relayed by satellites.
 They can therefore all be interconnected simultaneously.
 They're entangled."

 Jonathan hesitated and held his breath.
-It was time to try to explain to the pragmatic, no-nonsense Director of the colonial administration's terraforming operation on the planet dubbed Horizon that Reliance Prime and by extension the other androids were now the embodiment of a collective alien consciousness that once lived as flesh and blood beings on the planet before a supernova wiped them and all other living things out, and that it was embedded in the crystal structure of the mineral called sagittarium.
+It was time to try to explain to the pragmatic, no-nonsense director of the colonial administration's terraforming project on the foothold of the Sagittarius Arm that Reliance Prime, and by extension the other androids, were now the embodiment of a collective alien consciousness that once lived as flesh and blood beings on the planet before a supernova wiped them and all other living things out, and that it was embedded in the crystal structure of the mineral called sagittarium.

 It was a lot to swallow in one gulp.

 Reliance came to the end of the last page and closed the book.
 The bowl of gems stopped glowing and returned to a dull orange.
 The shiny metal cube of a room shimmered around them.
 Surfaces faded in and out of existence showing frames only.
 A whining sound emanated from the empty spaces between, time was accelerating.
 Abruptly, the room and the table and all its contents vanished, leaving the surrounds of the rocky cave bathed in darkness, dim sunlight shafting in from the mouth.
 All was quiet, still.
 A faint residue of vibrational heat could be felt, but quickly dissipated.